The-Tech-Margin/dante-text/Readme.md

     make DBNAME=tin PW=dbpassword
     ```

-1. Test the results by browsing to the test website at [https://dante-test.Dartmouth.EDU](https://dante-test.Dartmouth.EDU) and searching for the modified piece of commentary text.
+1. Test the results by browsing to the test website at [https://dante-dev.Dartmouth.EDU](https://dante-dev.Dartmouth.EDU) and searching for the modified piece of commentary text.

 ### Deploying text updates

-1. Once satisfied with the changes, repeat the make(1) specifying DBNAME=copper with the appropriate database password.
+1. Once satisfied with the changes, use touch(1) on the edited ".e" files and repeat the make(1) specifying DBNAME=copper with the appropriate database password.

 1. Use git to push your changes up to [https://git.dartmouth.edu/](https://git.dartmouth.edu/).
     ```